Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

-Then, we derive the contact-term contribution to the four-point gauge boson scattering amplitude: \\[-7mm]
+Then, we derive the contact-term contribution to the four-point gauge boson amplitude: \\[-7mm]

-Including the contact contribution \eqref{eq:Amp-Contact4} and combining \eqref{eq:propagator} and \eqref{eq:threeTMYM}, we construct the four-point scattering amplitude from the product of two three-point gauge-boson amplitudes through Eqs.\eqref{eq:T4-s} and \eqref{eq:T4-tu}.\ For instance, considering the $s$-channel contribution (shown in Fig.\,\ref{fig:5}) with the contact diagram contribution included, we can express the kinematic numerator $\NN_s^{}$ of the four-point gauge boson scattering amplitude as follows: {
+Including the contact contribution \eqref{eq:Amp-Contact4} and combining \eqref{eq:propagator} and \eqref{eq:threeTMYM}, we construct the four-point amplitude from the product of two three-point gauge-boson amplitudes through Eq.\eqref{eq:T4-stu}.\ For instance, considering the $s$-channel contribution (shown in Fig.\,\ref{fig:8new}) with the contact diagram contribution included, we express the kinematic numerator $\NN_s^{}$ of the four-point gauge-boson amplitude as follows: {

 } where $q\!=\!q_s^{}\!=\!(p_1^{}\!\!+\!p_2^{})\!=\!-(p_3^{}\hsm\!+\!p_4^{})$, and we have defined $\bar{p}_j^{}\!\!=\!p_j^{}/m$ and $\bar{q}\!=\!q/m\hs$.\ The above formula of the numerator $\NN_s$ agrees with the result that we obtained by direct calculation of the 4-point Feynman diagrams.\